-- Copying another person's work. - Allowing another student to copy his/her work. - Using unauthorized notes, technology, or written material in any form during an assessment. - Revealing/receiving examination content, questions, answers, or tips from another student, or removing such information from the classroom after an examination through the use of notes, scratch paper, technology, verbal communication, etc. - Unauthorized collaboration/communication that violates the teacher's established expectations.
+- Copying another person's work. - Allowing another student to copy his/her work. - Using unauthorized notes, technology, or written material in any form during an assessment. - Revealing/receiving examination content, questions, answers, or tips from another student, or removing such information from the classroom after an examination using notes, scratch paper, technology, verbal communication, etc. - Unauthorized collaboration/communication that violates the teacher's established expectations.